LivingGarden/LivingGarden.github.io/indonesia.md

 	<figcaption>Bing Map Imagery and OpenStreetMap Image of Kediri, Indonesia.</figcaption>
 </figure>

-Open data initiatives and volunteer communities are helping to fix these information gaps around the world.
-OpenStreetMap, often referred to as the Wikipedia of maps, is a collaborative project to create a free editable map of the world.
-Figure 2 highlights the infrastructure added to OpenStreetMap (OSM) for a different areas in Indonesia, in this case central Jakarta.
-Jakarta has received significant attention and effort from OSM volunteer mappers.

 The dark tan polygons displayed on the right of Fig. 2 are descriptions of Jakarta’s buildings which were added to OSM.
 This data is now available, not just in the picture or on OSM’s website, but to download by anybody for free for use in a variety of software.
 This data can be used in hazard risk models, to inform development decisions or for a variety of other purposes.

 -----

-##Missing Data
+##The Problem

 ###Decision Making

 Many national governments, IGOs, and NGOs, including USAID/OFDA partners, use OpenStreetMap data for planning.
-This evacuation planning map and subsequent {{site.url}}../images/overview highlight the scarcity of quality information about many at-risk areas.
+This evacuation planning map and subsequent image highlights the scarcity of quality information about many at-risk areas.

 <figure>
 	<img src="../images/overview/harlan.png">